mr-superonion/FPFS/examples/README.md

 ```shell
 fpfs_summary.py --config ./config_procsimB.ini --minId 0 --maxId 1 --ncores 1
 ```
-The outputs are the multiplicative biases in different magnitude bins.
+The outputs are the multiplicative biases and additive biases in different magnitude bins.
+If you are interested in doing that (simulation, processing, summary) repeatedly for different input shears, you are able to reproduce the following plot

 <img src="m_vs_gamma2.png" alt="mbias" width="400">

+Note, the plot is from noiseless image simulation.